revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 A SPA is an app that works inside a browser and does not require page reloading during use.

-On the other hand, an MPA multiple-page application) is considered a more traditional approach to app development.
-The multi-page design pattern requires a page reload every time the content changes.
-It’s a preferred option for large companies with extensive product portfolios, such as e-commerce businesses.
+On the other hand, an MPA multiple-page application) is considered a more traditional approach to app development.The multi-page design pattern requires a page reload every time the content changes.It’s a preferred option for large companies with extensive product portfolios, such as e-commerce businesses.

 </blockquote>
 </details>

 ---

-11. Difference between Angular JS and Angular 4 +
+11.Difference between Angular JS and Angular 4 +

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)